-28. THIS COURT ORDERS that the filing, registration or perfection of the Directors' Charge and the Administration Charge (collectively, the "Charges") shall not be required, and that the Charges shall be valid and enforceable for all purposes, including as against any right, title or interest filed, registered, recorded or perfected subsequent to the Charges coming into existence, notwithstanding any such failure to file, register, record or perfect.
+39.30.
+THIS COURT ORDERS that the filing, registration or perfection of the Directors' Charge, and the Administration Charge or the DIP Lender's Charge (collectively, the "Charges") shall not be required, and that the Charges shall be valid and enforceable for all purposes, including as against any right, title or interest filed, registered, recorded or perfected subsequent to the Charges coming into existence, notwithstanding any such failure to file, register, record or perfect.

-29. THIS COURT ORDERS that each of the Charges shall constitute a charge on the Property and such Charges shall rank in priority to all other security interests, trusts, liens, charges and encumbrances, claims of secured creditors, statutory or otherwise (collectively, "Encumbrances") in favour of any Person except for any Person with a properly perfected Encumbrance on the Property who did not receive notice of this Application, provided that, for the avoidance of doubt, the Applicant remains entitled, on notice to those Persons likely to be affected thereby, to seek to subordinate any priorranking Encumbrances to the Charges.
+40.31.
+THIS COURT ORDERS that each of the Directors' Charge, the Administration Charge and the DIP Lender's Charge (all as constituted and defined herein)Charges shall constitute a charge on the Property and such Charges shall rank in priority to all other security interests, trusts, liens, charges and encumbrances, claims of secured creditors, statutory or otherwise (collectively, "Encumbrances") in favour of any Person"Encumbrances") in favour of any Person except for any Person with a properly perfected Encumbrance on the Property who did not receive notice of this Application, provided that, for the avoidance of doubt, the Applicant remains entitled, on notice to those Persons likely to be affected thereby, to seek to subordinate any prior-ranking Encumbrances to the Charges.